szydan/gists/osx/see-all-files.md

 # See all files in finder

-The MacOS Finder application by default is not showing you all files.
+The MacOS Finder application by default is not showing you all your files.
+Except your files applications are sometimes creating extra hidden files to keep information they need to work.
-This is OK if you are not using your computer for programin.
-Why to see the hidden files, sure there is a reason they are hidden.
+This is OK if you are not using your computer for programing as you do not want to see the hidden files.
+Most of the time they would be confusing as you will not know why they are there.

-But if you are using your computer to program it is handy to always see all the files present in any folder in your system To do it paste the followin command in your terminal
+But if you are using your computer to program it is handy to always see all the files present in any folder in your system To do this, paste the following command in your terminal

 ```sh
 defaults write com.apple.finder AppleShowAllFiles YES